Words by DJ Gravy

 Photos by Shoshots, Justin Padilla, Versus & Daniel Emuna

 Certain people just connect to a frequency, a vibe, something you can’t see, but you can feel, once they connect to it, then they start to make waves.
-Rhea Prendergrast is young woman from Jamaica, living in New York City, working at a high level in production by day, while simultaneously curating nightlife experiences through her brand, No Long Talking, and also collaborating and hosting events like Bashment and the LargeUp-powered party, Rice and Peas.
+Rhea Prendergrast is a young woman from Jamaica, living in New York City, working at a high level in production by day, while simultaneously curating nightlife experiences through her brand, No Long Talking, and also collaborating and hosting events like Bashment and the LargeUp-powered party, Rice and Peas.
 LargeUp has always celebrated talented and exciting people making moves in the Caribbean and diaspora, doing our best to highlight them and their visions, so clearly, we had to catch up with Rhea aka Rheezus, and get the 411 on what fuels her and where her wave is headed…

 LU: What’d you do today?